-This is so important to know before trying to conceive so that you can supplement accordingly and focus on incorporating the most choline-dense foods into your diet, like liver, fatty fish, and eggs with yolks!
-For those stuck in the cholesterol-phobic past, rest easy: the current research shows that most of the cholesterol in our body is made by our liver - it doesn't come from cholesterol we eat (4).
+Before trying to conceive, this is so important to know so that you can supplement accordingly and focus on incorporating the most choline-dense foods into your diet, like liver, fatty fish, and eggs with yolks!
+For those stuck in the cholesterol-phobic past, rest easy: the current research shows that most of the cholesterol in our body is made by our liver - it doesn't come from the cholesterol we eat (4).
 Supplementation should be considered for vegan and vegetarian men and women alike.
-While choline is naturally found in some plant foods, the quantities available pale in comparison to the above listed animal foods.
-Incorporate what you can into your diet, but be aware that you will likely need to think about how to get more choline from supplemental sources, especially if you are following a vegan or vegetarian diet.
+While choline is naturally found in some plant foods, the quantities available pale compared to the above-listed animal foods.
+Incorporate what you can into your diet, but be aware that you will likely need to consider getting more choline from supplemental sources, especially if you are following a vegan or vegetarian diet.

-When it comes to fertility, choline specifically supports both men’s and women’s reproductive systems.*
+When it comes to fertility, choline supports both men’s and women’s reproductive systems.*

 Choline has been studied to support the liver, improving detoxification efforts and reducing oxidative stress.* Additionally, a healthy liver promotes healthy male sexual function overall because the liver is responsible for providing an enormous blood supply to the body.*

-Dietary choline may be necessary for the synthesis of certain phospholipids needed to provide reproductive energy for sperm motility.
-Some studies show that ensuring your choline intake is adequate as little as seven days in advance of beginning to try to conceive may support sperm motility (5), though in my private practice, I suggest analyzing intake and considering supplementation anywhere between 1-3 months prior, depending on the individual and their respective diet since sperm mature over a roughly 3 month period of time.*
+Dietary choline may be necessary to synthesize specific phospholipids to provide reproductive energy for sperm motility.
+Some studies show that ensuring your choline intake is adequate as little as seven days before beginning to try to conceive may support sperm motility (5).
+However, in my private practice, I suggest analyzing intake and considering supplementation anywhere between 1-3 months prior, depending on the individual and their respective diet, since sperm mature over a roughly three-month period.*

 IN WOMEN / DURING PREGNANCY

-Nutrition science is constantly evolving, and though recommendations on newer and/or understudied nutrients are often made gently, the data on the benefits of choline in regards to pregnancy health and brain development is quite strong.
+Nutrition science is constantly evolving, and though recommendations on newer and understudied nutrients are often made gently, the data on the benefits of choline regarding pregnancy health and brain development is quite strong.

-We have even been able to observe some of the longer term effects of choline.
-For example, a study of 7 year-old children found that those born to mothers with the highest intake of choline during pregnancy had superior visual memory when compared to those born to mothers with much lower intakes.*
+We have even observed some of the longer-term effects of choline.
+For example, a study of 7-year-old children found that those born to mothers with the highest choline intake during pregnancy had superior visual memory compared to those born to mothers with much lower intakes.*

-As a fertility expert, any time I am educating clients or other healthcare practitioners on optimizing nutrition for conception, I tend to always end up spending a significant amount of time on choline.
+As a fertility expert, whenever I educate clients or other healthcare practitioners on optimizing nutrition for conception, I always spend a significant amount of time on choline.
 Such a strong consensus of compelling and reinforcing research is uncommon, but there is little debate over choline’s importance, despite its uniqueness and classification-adverse behaviors.
-Men and women must be aware of how the nutrient not only benefits their own individual bodies, but of how incredibly important it is for the creation of cell membranes, neurotransmission, methyl metabolism, and brain development + tissue expansion for baby.* Throw in the potential benefits of supporting neural tube development, and deciding to focus more on choline intake is a no-brainer.*
+Men and women must be aware of how the nutrient benefits their bodies and how essential it is for the creation of cell membranes, neurotransmission, methyl metabolism, and brain development + tissue expansion for baby.* Throw in the potential benefits of supporting neural tube development, and deciding to focus more on choline intake is a no-brainer.*